 Use video to:

-- Show a prospect a demo video of how to sign your esignature product
+- Show a prospect a demo video, with CloudApp’s free screen recorder, of how to sign your esignature product

 - Show a prospect how and where to enter their credit card information